 The University of Montana LAR provides a career ladder that includes promotion and permanent increases in base salary granted after achieving AALAS certifications, meeting acceptable performance standards, and accepting responsibility commensurate with the target position.
-The cost of study materials, registration for the first attempt at certification examinations, and cost of transportation to testing facilities
+The cost of study materials, registration for the first attempt at certification examinations, and the cost of transportation to testing facilities

 B. Responsibilities Accompanying AALAS Certification

 Technicians who have achieved AALAS certifications are expected to apply this theoretical knowledge on a practical level in the workplace.
 For instance, a technician with ALAT certification should understand basic principles of designing scientific experiments and should know, without being told, that it is inappropriate to house animals of different experimental groups in the same primary enclosure, especially without the approval of the PI and the AV.
 Laboratory animal technicians will be held accountable for their decisions to the level of their training and experience.
 Laboratory animal technicians certified at any level who make independent decisions that have negative or potentially negative consequences on a research project will be disciplined.
 A single verbal warning will be given, followed immediately by written confirmation of the verbal warning.
 Infractions after the verbal warning and written confirmation will result in further discipline, up to and including termination depending on the severity of the infraction, at the discretion of the facility manager and in a manner consistent with University policy and applicable collective bargaining agreements